AdobeDocs/commerce-frontend-core/src/pages/guide/layouts/xml-manage.md

 ## Create cms-page/product/category-specific selectable layouts

-As of Magento 2.3.4, merchants can select layout updates to be applied to specific Category/Product/CMS Page pages on the frontend.
+As of Adobe Commerce and Magento Open Source 2.3.4, merchants can select layout updates to be applied to specific Category/Product/CMS Page pages on the frontend.
 These layout updates are made by creating layout XML files following specific naming conventions.

 <InlineAlert variant="info" slots="text"/>